mikolaj-skrzypczak/chess-engine/README.md

 * Press `r` to reset the game.

 ## Further development ideas
-1. Ordering the moves (ex. looking at checks and/or captures) should make the engine much quicker (because of the alpha-beta pruning)
+1. Ordering the moves (ex. looking at checks and/or captures) should make the engine much quicker (because of the alpha-beta pruning).
 2. Keeping track of all the possible moves in a given position, so that after a move is made the engine doesn't have to recalculate all the moves.
-3. Evaluating kings placement on the board (separate in middle game and in the late game)
+3. Evaluating kings placement on the board (separate in middle game and in the late game).
 4. Book of openings.